Tighter ADR regulations: A boost for Hong Kong

 The dual-listing trend would be a boost for Hong Kong as the number of Initial Public Offerings (IPOs) has fallen significantly this year.
 2020 marks the first time in six years where Hong Kong did not rank among the top three centres globally for IPOs.
 This may be about to change.

 Past performance and the predictions, projections, or forecasts on the economy, securities markets or the economic trends of the markets are not necessarily indicative of the future or likely performance of Eastspring Investments or any of the strategies managed by Eastspring Investments.
 An investment is subject to investment risks, including the possible loss of the principal amount invested.
 Where an investment is denominated in another currency, exchange rates may have an adverse effect on the value price or income of that investment.
 Furthermore, exposure to a single country market, specific portfolio composition or management techniques may potentially increase volatility.
-The information contained herein does not have any regard to the specific investment objective(s), financial situation or the particular needs of any person.

-Eastspring Investments (excluding JV companies) are ultimately wholly-owned / indirect subsidiaries of Prudential plc of the United Kingdom.
-Eastspring Investments and Prudential plc are not affiliated in any manner with Prudential Financial, Inc., a company whose principal place of business is in the United States of America.
 Eastspring Investments Inc. (Eastspring US) primary activity is to provide certain marketing, sales servicing, and client support in the US on behalf of Eastspring Investment (Singapore) Limited (“Eastspring Singapore”).
 Eastspring Singapore is an affiliated investment management entity that is domiciled and registered under, among other regulatory bodies, the Monetary Authority of Singapore (MAS).
-Eastspring Singapore is also registered with the US Securities and Exchange Commission as a registered investment adviser.
+Eastspring Singapore and Eastspring US are both registered with the US Securities and Exchange Commission as a registered investment adviser.
+Registration as an adviser does not imply a level of skill or training.
 Eastspring US seeks to identify and introduce to Eastspring Singapore potential institutional client prospects.
 Such prospects, once introduced, would contract directly with Eastspring Singapore for any investment management or advisory services.
-In marketing Eastspring Singapore’s services, the Adviser’s employees also may make recommendations about securities that constitute investment advice.
-Eastspring US does not contract directly with any prospective client, nor does it have any discretion over client assets, nor does it trade, deal or direct trading in any security, client account or fund.
-Eastspring US does not receive or retain any assets or securities, nor does it serve as a custodian or direct any custodial decisions.
-Additional information about Eastspring Investments is also is available on the SEC’s website at www.adviserinfo.sec.gov
+Additional information about Eastspring Singapore and Eastspring US is also is available on the SEC’s website at www.adviserinfo.sec. gov.